polkadot-fellows/RFCs/text/0006-dynamic-pricing-for-bulk-coretime-sales.md

 - The left side ranges from 0 to the target.
 It represents situations where demand was lower than the target.
 - The right side ranges from the target to limit.
 It represents situations where demand was higher than the target.

 The curve of the function forms a plateau around the target and then falls off to the left and rises up to the right.
-The shape of the platou can be controlled via a scale factor for the left side and right side of the function respectively.
+The shape of the plateau can be controlled via a scale factor for the left side and right side of the function respectively.

 ![An image of the baseline graph.
 The x-axis being cores sold and the y-axis being price.
 The curve starts at 0 cores sold a price of 1.
 It rises up and starts to form a plateau shortly before it reaches a target of 30 cores sold, which is also highlighted as target.
 It then shortly continues on this plateau before sharply rising up to the limit amount of 45 cores sold.](/assets/0006-baseline.png)